cybergla/pronto-auto-login/readme.md

 ##About
 Chrome extension that automatically logs you into VOLSBB
 ##Credits
-Icons taken from the Noun project - Remy Medard and Alex Auda Samora
+Icons for the logo taken from the Noun project - Remy Medard and Alex Auda Samora